AvaIre/docs/heroku-guide.md

 #### Deploy method
 > {tip} This part assumes you have a GitHub account, as well as a _working_ AvaIre hosted on Heroku.

 To keep AvaIre up-to-date, after following the above method, go to [AvaIre's main repo](https://github.com/avaire/avaire) and click on **Fork**.
+Once it has been forked, copy part of the link after “https://github.com/” (e.g “chaNcharge/avaire”) and paste it to the GITHUB_REPO environment variable in your Heroku app settings.

 Now go back to Heroku and click on **deploy** followed by clicking on **Connect to GitHub**, and login if necessary.
 Click on **Search** and connect the repo that you just forked.